pbbwfc/Grampus/docfiles/repertoire.md

 ## Using the errors file

 The repertoire is intended to give your **single** preferred choice for any position.
-Thus the Black repertoire with more than one move for Balck in any position will be treated as an error.
+Thus the Black repertoire with more than one move for Black in any position will be treated as an error.

 To investigate this I used the default repertoire and added **1...e5** in addition to the default single choice of **1...c6**.